-Dropbox needs no introduction, as it has long ruled the cloud storage market to the point of being almost synonymous with it.
-Its pioneer status in 2007 led it to the top, but for several years now Dropbox has not shone as brightly and is losing users to its competitors.
+Dropbox needs no introduction, having long dominated the cloud storage market to the point of becoming almost synonymous with it.
+Its pioneering status in 2007 took it to the top, but for several years now Dropbox has been losing users to its competitors.

-Add to this the fact that its prices are higher than the best online storage solutions of the moment such as pCloud (the closest alternative in terms of features) or kDrive, and we have no choice but to recommend alternatives to Dropbox.
+Add to this the fact that its prices are higher than today’s best online storage solutions, such as pCloud (the closest alternative in terms of functionality) or kDrive, and we have no choice but to recommend alternatives to Dropbox.

-11. TresorIt: Secure storage but way too expensive
+12. TresorIt: Secure storage, but far too expensive

 - Security and privacy taken seriously